California bullet train zooms forward with legal settlement

-LOS ANGELES California's proposed bullet train cleared a key legal hurdle on Thursday, as farmers in the state's major agricultural region removed their opposition as part of a legal settlement.
+LOS ANGELES, April 18 California's proposed bullet train cleared a key legal hurdle on Thursday, as farmers in the state's major agricultural region removed their opposition as part of a legal settlement.

 The high-speed rail line, a major priority of Democratic Governor Jerry Brown, would send passengers hurtling right through the state's fertile San Joaquin Valley as they zoomed from San Diego to points north, including Sacramento and San Francisco.